 Following the death of a female, the same sequence (without reproduction) is repeated for each independent offspring (juvenile) until they die or reach sexual maturity.
 Dependent offspring (foetus or infant) do not survive after their mother’s death.

-These six submodels (Death, Change of reproductive status, Energy intake, Energy needs, Energy allocation and Growth) are described in Appendix A of the supplementary material.
+These six submodels (Death, Change of reproductive status, Energy intake, Energy needs, Energy allocation and Growth) are described in Appendix B of the supplementary material (Fig S1-3).

 4. Design concepts